stefanhaustein/greenspun/README.md

 of Common Lisp."

-Despite Kotlin offering functional programming facilities far beyond Fortran or C, there are still valid general reasons for embedding some kind of "scripting language" like Lua.
+Despite Kotlin offering functional programming facilities far beyond Fortran or C, there are still valid reasons for embedding some kind of "scripting language" like Lua.

-One "typical" reason is the ability to dynamically add code, e.g. as part of system configuration.
+One "typical" motivation is the ability to dynamically add code, e.g. as part of system configuration.
 But there are other reasons for some form of "inner" language.
 For instance, taking [Hugo Tunius' custom control structures for